Cluses: Economy and commerce

-At the beginning of the 20th century, farming was still the most important commercial actitivity in Cluses, but eventually the watch and clock-making industries emerged as the dominant trade, and Cluses' reputation in the field soon attracted other precision manufacturing industries.
+At the beginning of the 20th century, farming was still the most important commercial activity in Cluses, but eventually the watch and clock-making industries emerged as the dominant trade, and Cluses' reputation in the field soon attracted other precision manufacturing industries.
 For many years, Cluses served as the location of the factory and headquarters of the famous Mitchell Reel company, which in 1948 introduced the world's first modern spinning reel for sport fishing.
 In 1984, after building nearly 25 million fishing reels, low-cost labor competition from Asia forced the company to manufacture its products outside France.
 The company still exists, however, and its corporate headquarters are now located in the nearby community of Marignier, France.

 Today, Cluses is a favorite tourist and winter sports destination.
 Watchmaking now accounts for only a small part of Cluses' industry, though the town continues to serve as a high-tech centre for precision engineering and design of advanced technical products.
 Somfy S.A., a manufacturer of controls and motors for awnings, roller shutters, window coverings, and projection screens, is the largest company still located in the city.